msimecek/Image-Recognition-HoL/1-Face.md

 6. The API should return status *400 Bad Request* with an error message.

 Next step is to create a person in a group.
-Let's add another method to the **PersonController**:
+Let's add another method to the **PersonController** class:

 ```c#
 [Route("api/group/{groupId}/person")]